CLiP Skip

 What is a CLiP skip

-Why did it became popular?
-Because original NovelAI SD 1.5 model was trained with CLiP skip value of 2
+Why did it become popular?
+The original NovelAI SD 1.5 model was trained with CLiP Skip value 2.
+That model became a base for many anime-style derivatives, so CLiP Skip 2 became common in that segment.

 Note